 In Science we will investigate balanced and unbalanced forces, gravity, friction and the use of mechanisms such as levers, gears and pulleys.
 We will find out about Isacc Newton and his discoveries.
 We will look for patterns and links between the mass and weight of objects using Newton metres.
 Furthermore, we will work collaboratively to investigate air and water resistance, participating in challenges to design the best boat and parachute.

 In art we will be focusing on using different mediums to create faces, including self portraits and Egyptian masks.
 We will be using refine our skills in pencil, pen and charcoal, before moving on to create clay faces and papier mache models.
 We will also be looking at the work of Leger, Hockney and Man Ray.

-In PE, this half terms focus will be gymnastics concentrating on making complex and extended sequences.
+In PE, we will continue to have a rackets coach, developing our skills in badminton and tennis.
 We will also be developing our fielding skills through rounders and cricket.